junxit/us-congress-code/title-06/chapter-1/sec-195e.md

 ## Notes

-1 See References in Text note below..
+1 See References in Text note below.

 ### References in Text

-Executive Order 13526, referred to in subsec. (d)(2)(A), (D), (3), is set out as a note under section 3161 of Title 50, War and National Defense.
 Executive Order 13556, referred to in subsec. (d)(3), is set out as a note under section 3501 of Title 44, Public Printing and Documents.

 ### Codification